eliana-pino/tidy/README.md

 ### Balthisar Tidy 2.2.1 (tbd)

 - Changes developers will notice
+    - README updated with information about building the project.
 	- Header and implementation documentation improved.
 	- Updated bundled binaries' bundle versions to match the containing application, as the App Store verification process now flags differences.